 Making economic development happen

-Cumbria Local Enterprise is currently investing over £60m of funding from the Government’s Growth Deal programme in a range of projects designed to accelerate economic growth in the county.
+Cumbria Local Enterprise Partnership is currently investing over £60m of funding from the Government’s Growth Deal programme in a range of projects designed to accelerate economic growth in the county.

 Key areas of strength in the county include advanced manufacturing capabilities, specific expertise in nuclear and energy industries and their supply chains, a visitor economy which attracts millions of people to the county each year, and a growing, diversifying network of rural businesses.